muggy8/improbable/have-and-havenot/dJTdszpJ.md

 Amanda gave me a confused look as she readied herself.

-From the looks of it, she didn't intend to attack first, if at all, probably because of my earlier observation.

-Feeling a bit stupid, I attempted to bait her into attacking first.
+Feeling a bit stupid, I made a half-hearted attempt at baiting her into attacking first.

 "So um...
 Ladies first?"